jevgenik/manuals/source/files/software/ai/model.rst

 * *MobileNetV2* is a convolutional neural network that is 53 layers deep.
 It is a very efficient model and is designed for mobile and embedded vision applications.

+* *Depth Anything* is an advanced AI model designed for Monocular Depth Estimation (MDE).
+It is notable for its ability to provide robust depth estimations from a single image, rather than requiring multiple viewpoints as in traditional stereoscopic methods.
-* *Depth Anything* is trained on 1.5M labeled images and 62M+ unlabeled images jointly, providing the most capable Monocular Depth Estimation (MDE) foundation models
+  Trained on 1.5M labeled images and 62M+ unlabeled images jointly.

 Large Language Models (LLMs)